fglock/Perlito/README-perlito5-Java.md

 Perl operators are not atomic.

+- TODO - Cloning the context

-Possible workaround: use the Context (javax.script.ScriptContext in Perlito5ScriptEngine) to store per-thread references to PlCx and PlV instances.
+  - use the Context (javax.script.ScriptContext in Perlito5ScriptEngine) to store
+    per-thread references to PlCx and PlV instances.

-Note: be aware of circular references when cloning PlV instances.
+  - be aware of circular references when cloning PlV instances.

+  - PlStringConstant instances and method caches also need to be cloned

+    - TODO - check how 'local &sub' works in threaded perl

 Perlito5 Java development tools
 ===============================